UCCF logo Your browser does not support HTML5 video.

 • What’s your favourite part of this story?

 • How do you think the disciples are feeling as the crowds show up?
-How about Jesus?
+How do you think Jesus feels?

 • What might the disciples’ ideas for feeding the crowd tell us about how they view Jesus?